Bibliography

 Research Question:

-How can a pre-session questionnaire, informed by Universal Design for Learning (UDL) and Culturally Sustaining Pedagogies (CSP), help identify and accommodate diverse student needs, overcoming barriers in existing Technical Resources one-to-one sessions?
+How can a pre-session questionnaire, informed by Universal Design for Learning (UDL) Guidelines 3.0 help identify and accommodate diverse student needs, overcoming barriers in existing Technical Resources one-to-one sessions?

 In my role providing one-to-one support sessions, I noticed that many students, particularly international students and those with anxiety or specific learning differences, struggle to articulate their learning needs during the session itself.